tkchafin/mpi-bucky/README.md

 This will create a file named <filename>.in for each file named <filename>.t .
 Warning!
 It will overwrite files with the name <filename>.in if they exist.

-Next, to run bucky with default parameters, try this.
+Next, to run bucky with multiple threads (where $procs is an integer representing the number of threads to use):

-  bucky *.in
+  mpirun -np $procs bucky *.in

 This will create a bunch of output files of the form run1.* .
 You can pick your own root file name.